Trucking Companies: Register As An LLC Formation

 One critical element worth mentioning are registered agents.
 LLCs are required to have a registered agent on file with the state in which they are conducting business.
 The registered agent must be at a physical address during regular business hours.
 This can be particularly difficult for truckers, considering they are on the road frequently.
-This would also be difficult to maintain if the business owners were to file as an LLC in multiple states.
+This would also be difficult to maintain if the business owners were to file as an LLC formation in multiple states.

 Truckers should consider a third-party registered agent company to serve as their registered agent.
 This will ensure that they receive all critical paperwork and correspondence, especially while on the road.